katrinafyi/comp4403-notes/Shift-Reduce Parsing.md

 $$
 M \to \bullet \alpha_1, \ldots, M \to \bullet \alpha_m.
 $$
 This is because at this state, we can start matching an alternative of $M$.
-It is important to note that these are in the _same state_ as the original item.
+It is important to remember that these are part of the _same state_ as the original item.

 #### Goto states